Danny Mandroiu: Shamrock Rovers

 Mandroiu signed for Bohemians' arch-rivals Shamrock Rovers in December 2020.
 In June 2021, it emerged that Shamrock Rovers were ordered by the FAI to pay Bohemians a €20,000 compensation fee following a dispute over his transfer.
+He played an important part in Rovers' league winning season in 2021 and half of the league winning season of 2022, scoring 22 goals over 53 league games.
+His displays for Rovers in 2021 earned him a call-up to Stephen Kenny's Ireland senior international side for the friendlies against Andorra and Hungary.

 Lincoln City

 On 7 July 2022, Mandroiu joined EFL League One club Lincoln City for an undisclosed fee.
-He would make his long awaited debut on 1 October 2022 against Bolton Wanderers.
+He would make his long-awaited debut on 1 October 2022 against Bolton Wanderers.
 His first goal for the club came against Newcastle United U21 in the EFL Trophy.

+After an instrumental start to the 2023–24 season, Mandroiu received a League One Player of the Month nomination after scoring two goals and three assists in the opening five games.
+On 14 October 2023, he was sent off in a 1–0 defeat to Burton Albion.
+Following the match, manager Mark Kennedy warned the player that he was at a crossroads in his career and unless his approach to the game were to change he could become "just another statistic".
+Following the end of the 2023–24 season the club confirmed that they were negotiating a new deal with him.
+On 27 June 2024, manager Michael Skubala admitted that Mandroiu was likely to leave the club following a break-down in negotiations over a new contract.